 Taylor joined Watsi on April 9th, 2017.
-Four years ago, Taylor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Taylor's most recent donation traveled 8,500 miles to support Boaz, a one-year-old baby from Kenya, for corrective surgery to treat his birth condition.
+Five years ago, Taylor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Taylor's most recent donation traveled 8,500 miles to support James, a strong and resilient boy from Kenya, to fund surgery for his birth condition.

 Boaz is a small baby boy and the last born in a family of three children.
 Boaz’s father is a teacher and his mother is a housewife.
 Boaz was diagnosed with cryptorchidism, a condition he was born with.
 If left untreated, Boaz has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Fortunately, Boaz is scheduled to undergo corrective surgery on September 6th.
 Boaz will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 AMHF is requesting $646 to cover the total cost of his procedure and care so he can grow up healthy.
 Boaz’s mother says, “When we heard that we were not in a position to be covered with support for his surgery, we had no choice but to go back and gather some funds which would take a long time.
 We are grateful for your help.”